aru20/EDA-Python-Medical-Appointments/README.md

 We can clearly identify that people missed their appointment because of the long waiting time between appointment booking and appointment day.
 ### 5.6 Neighborhood
 ![image](https://github.com/aru20/EDA-Python-Medical-Appointments/assets/73730336/a9df7e1a-259d-4041-972e-7918175ed44d)
-Most of the neighborhoods have the same percentage of no shows.
+Most of the neighborhoods have the same percentage of no-shows.
 So this analysis will not help us derive any significant predictions.
 ### 5.7 SMS Received
 ![image](https://github.com/aru20/EDA-Python-Medical-Appointments/assets/73730336/59f1a3ce-dff2-4fcf-8e91-8cdb1aeecee4)
 The above chart shows that the patients who received SMS notifications missed their appointments more than those patients who did not receive SMS.